AnymouseProphet/anymouse/ampmisc.md

 ### Condensed Font

-The `\ampcondensedfont` command expands to select the Narrow or Condensed font from the Main Document Fonts collection.
-The intended use is wherever such a font is needed.
+The `\ampcondensedfont{}` command expands to select the TeX Gyre Heros Condensed font.
+It takes no arguments.

+The intended use is wherever such a condensed font is needed.

 #### Example Usage